yuchenlin/rebiber/README.md

 | WSDM | 2008 -- 2020 |
 | WWW (The Web Conf) | 2001 -- 2026 |

+COLM is not packaged yet (empty DBLP toc; OpenReview is blocked from typical CI/cloud IPs).

 **Thanks for [Anton Tsitsulin](http://tsitsul.in/)'s great work on collecting such a complete set bib files!**